Cody-W-Tucker/Research/Supporting Docs/AI Ethics.md

 #### Positive Outcomes

-- **Enhanced Transparency**: Implementing ethical guidelines ensures that [[AI]] systems operate transparently, allowing users to understand and trust [[AI]]-driven decisions.
+- **Enhanced Transparency**: Implementing ethical guidelines ensures that AI systems operate transparently, allowing users to understand and trust AI-driven decisions.
-- **Fairness and Inclusion**: [[AI Ethics]] promotes the development of [[AI]] systems that are free from bias, encouraging equitable treatment across diverse demographics.
+- **Fairness and Inclusion**: [[AI Ethics]] promotes the development of AI systems that are free from bias, encouraging equitable treatment across diverse demographics.
-- **Sustainability**: Ethical [[AI]] practices advocate for the development of technology that contributes to sustainable environmental and social progress.
+- **Sustainability**: Ethical AI practices advocate for the development of technology that contributes to sustainable environmental and social progress.

 #### Negative Outcomes

 - **Slower Innovation**: The imposition of ethical constraints might slow the research and development process, potentially stymieing technological advancements.
-- **Economic Disparities**: Misaligned [[AI]] applications could exacerbate economic inequalities if ethical principles aren't uniformly applied across different regions or industries.
+- **Economic Disparities**: Misaligned AI applications could exacerbate economic inequalities if ethical principles aren't uniformly applied across different regions or industries.
 - **Surveillance Risks**: Privacy-related ethical lapses could lead to more invasive surveillance systems.

 ## Actual Outcomes